leviceccato/clarity/README.md

 util | A util package for various helpers used across multiple packages. world | Package holds all World files.
-Each world contains Systems and Entities and acts as a way of separating game scenes. windows | Package specifically for generating Windows specific resource file. macos | Package specifically for generating macOS .app files.
+Each world contains Systems and Entities and acts as a way of separating game scenes. windows | Package specifically for generating Windows specific resource file. macos | Package specifically for generating macOS `.app` folder.

 ## Tests